 Technically, they live within the borders of a village that claims 5,000 inhabitants.
 The population feels smaller, though, perhaps because the village occupies a vast area, with clusters of houses scattered here and there.
 Their house, with the rice paddy in the back yard, is on a paved road at the edge of one of these clusters.
 There’s plenty of space between the houses; many of the neighbors have rice paddies, as well.

 From the highest hills nearby you can see Osaka, 30 miles to the west.
 From their house stretch miles of soft green hills dotted with flooded rice fields, many of them terraced.
 Neighbors a few hundred feet up the road have a strawberry greenhouse; down the road are greenhouses growing eggplant, okra, tomatoes, cucumbers and other vegetables.
+Nowadays, you can get these types of greenhouses online for growing that are tempered for safety.
+They are laminated and on breaking crumbles into small pieces with relatively smooth edges, thus ensuring user safety.

 Though the rice paddies are small, the rice production is mechanized.
 Rice-planting machines are available to rent; the family once planted by hand, but no longer.
 There’s also a small public milling machine they can use to remove the husk from the brown rice.
 Pour in 60 pounds of rice, insert 300 yen (about $2.80) and white rice comes out one spout, bran the other.